Joe Flacco: 2009

-In the season opening game in Baltimore against the Kansas City Chiefs, Flacco led the Ravens to their first win of the season.
+In the season opening game in Baltimore against the Kansas City Chiefs, Flacco led the Ravens to a win.
 He threw for 307 yards and three touchdowns, both career highs, along with 18 yards rushing.
 He also threw one interception and had a quarterback rating of 95.8.
 During this game, the Ravens broke the franchise record for most offensive yards in a game with a total of 501.

-In Week 15 against the Chicago Bears, Flacco broke his personal record for most touchdowns thrown in a game with four, while throwing for 234 passing yards and completing 72 percent of his passes, earning him a career-high passer rating of 135.6.
+In Week 15 against the Chicago Bears, Flacco broke his personal record for most touchdowns thrown in a game with four, while throwing for 234 passing yards and completing 72 percent of his passes, earning Flacco a career-high passer rating of 135.6.
 The Ravens would go on to win the game 31–7.
 With 3,613 yards and 21 touchdowns, Flacco became the first Ravens quarterback since Vinny Testaverde to throw for more than 3,000 yards and 20 touchdowns in a single season.
 He also tied his interception number from his rookie season of 12.

 An injury limited Flacco's performance on Wild Card Weekend against the New England Patriots.
 The Ravens routed the Patriots 33–14 despite Flacco throwing 4-of-10 for just 34 yards and one interception.

 2010

 In the season opener, Flacco and the Ravens opened New Meadowlands Stadium against the New York Jets.
-Flacco threw for 248 yards while completing 52.6% of his passes, throwing one interception and losing a fumble.
+Flacco threw for 248 yards while completing 52.6% of his passes, throwing an interception and losing a fumble.
 In a defensive contest, the Ravens came away with the 10–9 win over their former defensive coordinator Rex Ryan.

-In a Week 2 10–15 loss against the Bengals, Flacco had arguably his worst NFL start of his young career, throwing for 154 yards while completing just 43.6% of his passes and throwing a career-high four interceptions, while throwing one touchdown and accumulating a passer rating of 23.8.
+During a Week 2 10–15 loss against the Bengals, Flacco had arguably his worst NFL start of his young career, throwing for 154 yards while completing just 43.6% of his passes and throwing a career-high four interceptions, while throwing one touchdown and accumulating a passer rating of 23.8.
 Coming off of the worst start of his career, Flacco and the Ravens had their home opener against the Cleveland Browns.
 Flacco bounced back from his Week 2 loss to the Bengals and had his best game of the young season, throwing for 262 yards and completing 71% of his passes.
 He then connected with prized offseason acquisition wide receiver Anquan Boldin for three touchdowns while throwing no interceptions and accumulating a passer rating of 128.7.
 The Ravens won the game 24–17.

 On December 26, 2010, with a win against the Cleveland Browns, Flacco became one of only four NFL quarterbacks to lead his team to the playoffs in all three of his first three seasons.
 During this game, Flacco reached 10,000 career passing yards.
 Ending the season, Flacco set season highs in passing yards (3,622), passing touchdowns (25), passer rating (93.6), and a season low in interceptions (10), yet set a career-high with four lost fumbles.